King's Academy and GOA

 The GOA also seeks to create a platform for students of diverse backgrounds to interact with one another as they explore and engage in global issues.
 By maintaining a mutual respect while working together collectively, students at member schools are given the opportunity to pursue topics they are passionate about while learning responsibility and independence.

 As the program continues to evolve, it aims at creating an expansive network of international schools to contribute to this unique global learning experience.
-Since its launch in September of 2011, over 90 independent schools from around the world have joined GOA.
+Since its founding in September of 2011, hundreds of independent schools from around the world have joined GOA.
 Schools in Brazil, Canada, China, Germany, Ghana, Guatemala, India, Indonesia, Japan, Mexico, Nigeria, Portugal, Singapore, Slovakia, South Africa, and Vietnam have joined alongside King's on the list of international member schools outside the U.S.